AraBlocks/reward-protocol-buffers/README.md

 | data | bytes | Miscellaneous data |

 ### Quote <a name="quote"></a>
-A quote from a specific farmer for a specific SOW.
+A quote from a peer for a specific SOW.

 | Field | Type | Description |
 | ----- | ---- | ----------- |